aarushk09/cluster_hack/README.md

 **Built with ❤️ using Next.js and TypeScript**

-**Current Status**: 🎯 Tasks Management feature complete and ready to use!
+**Current Status**: 🎯 Tasks Management, 📝 Notes Organization, and 📅 Calendar & Events features complete and ready to use!